 The work of the first author was supported by NASA Ames Research Center under Contract Number DTTS59-99-D-00437/A61812D with AMTI/CSC.
-The authors would like to thank Prof. N. Lopez-Benitez at Texas Tech University for his help with EVAH, and Drs.
-M. Potsdam and R. Strawn of Army/NASA Rotorcraft Division for providing the test cases.
+The authors would like to thank Prof. N. Lopez-Benitez at Texas Tech University for his help with EVAH.